-I’m delighted to announce that my family travel anthology A Gelato a Day will be published in fall 2022.
+I’m delighted to announce the release of new my family travel anthology A Gelato a Day in fall 2022.

 More often than not, entering unfamiliar places and situations encourages us to open up to one another and react in ways that may surprise, frustrate or delight those we love.
 These stories go beyond holidays-gone-wrong to dive thoughtfully into the deeper parental and familial connections that can occur when we take ourselves out of our daily routines and comfort zones.

 This anthology is edited by Claudia Laroye.
 It includes 20 family travel stories from award-winning authors in Canada and the United States, including; Lucas Aykroyd, Jennifer Bain, Sabine Bergmann, Yvonne Blomer, Heather Greenwood Davis, Lynn Easton, Robin Esrock, Helen Gowans, Carolyn B. Heller, Bruce Kirkby, Grant Lawrence, Jessica Wynne Lockhart, Jenn Smith Nelson, Carolyn Ray, Alec Scott, Diane Selkirk, Maia Selkirk, Lavinia Spalding, and Olivia Stren.

 About the editor

 Claudia Laroye is a writer and editor living in Vancouver, Canada.
-Her work has appeared in a variety of publications, including the Globe and Mail, Toronto Star, AFAR, Canadian Geographic, Saturday Evening Post, Vancouver Sun and the Washington Post.
+Her work has appeared in a variety of publications, including TIME Magazine, Globe and Mail, Toronto Star, AFAR, Canadian Geographic Travel, the Saturday Evening Post, Lonely Planet, Vancouver Sun and the Washington Post.

 A Gelato a Day is her first book.